 “It’s just a remarkable process, a remarkable place.
 We were there for a week for intensive training on mediation.
 It was all people from NGOs from around the world,” said Attorney Moller, who was joined by his wife, Attorney Gina A. Pasquini.
-She lived in Belfast in the early 1980s when IRA officer Bobby Sands died in prison as the result of a hunger strike protesting the British government’s treatment of IRA members as criminal, not political, prisoners.
+She lived in Belfast in the early 1980s while she worked for Gingerbread NI, which assisted one-parent families, at a time when IRA officer Bobby Sands died in prison as the result of a hunger strike protesting the British government’s treatment of IRA members as criminal, not political, prisoners.

 In addition to Attorneys Pasquini and Moller, the other American participating in the course was a woman with a doctorate in anthropology who is assembling profiles of death row inmates in Texas.
 Fellow participants also included a resident of Sweden, which has the highest murder rate in Europe, and a woman from Holland who lives in the Sudan, where she’s working to create sports camps as way of dissuading Africa’s youth from risking death to steal people’s cattle or join armed militia groups.